Factbox - Venezuela's likely election candidates after Chavez's death

 * He rose to become president of the legislature, a post later occupied by his wife, Cilia Flores, a lawyer.
 When Chavez was sent to prison following a failed 1992 coup attempt, Flores led the legal team that won his freedom two years later.
 Now Venezuela's attorney general, she and Maduro are seen as the "power couple" in government circles.

-* Chavez named Maduro vice president in October 2012, revelling in his working-class roots.
+* Chavez named Maduro vice president in October 2012, revealing in his working-class roots.
 "He was a bus driver.
 How they mock him, the bourgeoisie," Chavez laughed.

 * Maduro became even closer to Chavez after the president's cancer was first diagnosed in mid-2011, often at his side in Havana and giving brief updates in speeches to Venezuelans.